 Cara Maria M. Cambardella, writer and admission counselor, leads the Creative Writing Award selection process.
 A nonfiction essayist, Cara completed her master’s degree in 2010 with a creative thesis on international travel, the mother figure, and identity.
 She is thrilled to be the first point of contact for budding writers interested in the Creative Writing Award.
 Her email address is email@example.com.

-The maximum non-need award that a student can receive is limited to $32,000; therefore, the Creative Writing Award will replace any lesser scholarships which previously might have been offered to the award winner.
+The maximum non-need award that a student can receive is limited to $33,000; therefore, the Creative Writing Award will replace any lesser scholarships which previously might have been offered to the award winner.
 Please note, award winners who demonstrate need beyond the value of the Creative Writing Award may be eligible for additional Ursinus grant funds as well as applicable state and federal financial aid.